MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Invoke-MgUnpinEducationClassModule.md

 This action sets the isPinned property to false for an educationModule.
 Only teachers in the class can perform this operation.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaUnpinEducationClassModule](/powershell/module/Microsoft.Graph.Beta.Education/Invoke-MgBetaUnpinEducationClassModule?view=graph-powershell-beta)

 ## SYNTAX

 ### Unpin (Default)